 Method - Manual

-Step 1: Create a Combo Box control:
+Step 1: Create and configure your Combo Box control

 - Go to the Anything menu and select Page Design > Control > Combo Box (Drop-down).